 Building a reliable system to test Generator Set vibration levels after production in order to verify that the units were designed and assembled properly.

 “The flexibility and quality of the NI CompactDAQ platform combined with the productivity of iTestSystem software allowed us to build a custom and high-performance test system in a short amount of time, saving us and our customer substantial costs.” – Mark Yeager, Integrated Test & Measurement (itm), LLC

-For our solution, we developed and installed a system that would acquire, analyze and report the vibration levels recorded at 20 locations around the Generator Set structure.
+For our solution, we developed and installed a data collection system that would acquire, analyze and report the vibration levels recorded at 20 locations around the Generator Set structure.
 We used a National Instruments (NI) CompactDAQ Ethernet chassis (cDAQ-9189) with 8 dynamic signal acquisition (DSA) input modules, NI 9234 and NI 9229, to condition, synchronize and digitize the acceleration and voltage signals.

 The NI 9234 module was connected to accelerometers for collecting accurate high-speed vibration measurements.
 The NI 9229 module was connected to a magnetic pickup sensor to determine the rotational speed of the generator.
 We chose the NI 9229 module because it combined a high resolution with a wide voltage range, and was able to be synchronized with the NI 9234 module.
 We chose the NI cDAQ-9189 Ethernet chassis with Ethernet connectivity because the test cells had an existing Ethernet network.
 We used our configuration based data acquisition and analysis iTestSystem software, which was built using NI LabVIEW system design software, to acquire and view the vibration data generated by NI cDAQ hardware.
 We also created a custom plug-in for iTestSystem that generated vibration reports and animated vibration modes.